dejwk/janet/doc/Manual.md

 simple Java expression.
-Importantly, the back-tick syntax can be used not just for referring to parameters, but for embedding nearly _any_ Java expression, including field accesses, method invocations, literals, `new`, `instanceof`, array access, and more (see inclusions and exclusions in README.md).
+Importantly, the back-tick syntax can be used not just for referring to parameters, but for embedding nearly _any_ Java expression, including field accesses, method invocations, literals, `new`, `instanceof`, array access, and more (see inclusions and exclusions in the [README](../README.md)).
 You can also assign values to Java variables.
 The following code snippet illustrates the point:

 ```Java
 public class Main {